rbrown798/vr-modal-synth/README.md

 ## How to build
-To build the Unity native audio plugin, nativage to the `synth-plugin/` directory, and execute:
+To build the Unity native audio plugin, you will need CMake.
+Navigate to the `synth-plugin/` directory, and execute:
 ```bash
 cmake -S . -B build
 cmake --build build